Check out v4 of the Fauna CLI

 Covered queries

-If you project an index’s covered term or value fields, Fauna gets the field values from the index.
+If you project or map an index’s covered term or value fields, Fauna gets the field values from the index.

 The following index definition includes several index values: